The formation of CDM haloes I: Collapse thresholds and the ellipsoidal collapse model: Numerical Methods

-where $r_{k,i}$ is the distance from the center of mass to particle $i$, and the factor of $1/r_k^2$ is present to prevent particles at large distances from dominating the shape estimates.
-The center of mass is defined, at the initial redshift of the simulation, as the geometric center of all FOF particles associated with the $z=0$ halo.

-Eq.~\ref{inertia} can be diagonalized and the axis lengths, $a_1\geq a_2\geq a_3$, determined from the square roots of the eigenvalues; the eigenvectors coincide with the principal axis frame of the system.
-Once the axis lengths $a_i$ have been found the shapes of the proto-haloes can be characterized in terms of their ratios: $a_2/a_1$ measures the intermediate-to-major axis ratio, and $a_3/a_1$ the minor-to-major.
+where $x_k$ is the distance to particle $k$ from the protohalo's centre of mass; and $i$ and $j$ are the components of $\bmath{x}$ along the Cartesian axes of the simulation.
+The factor of $1/x_k^2$ is present in equation~(\ref{inertia}) to prevent particles at large distances from dominating the shape estimates, but in practice our results are insensitive to this weighting.
+This matrix can be diagonalized and the principal axis lengths, $q_1\geq q_2\geq q_3$, determined from the square roots of its eigenvalues; the eigenvectors, $\bmath{i}_i$, define the principal axis frame of the system.
+Once the axis lengths $q_i$ have been found, protohalo shapes can be characterized in terms of their ratios: $q_2/q_1$ measures the intermediate-to-major axis ratio, and $q_3/q_1$ the minor-to-major axis ratio.